 - Fretting Corrosion: This happens where there is repeated surface motion that can come from vibration.

-- High-Temperature Corrosion This is caused by corrosive compounds formed during combustion, and may also be produced by sulfidation, carbonization, and high-temperature oxidation.
+- High-Temperature Corrosion: This is caused by corrosive compounds formed during combustion, and may also be produced by sulfidation, carbonization, and high-temperature oxidation.

 - Environmental Modification: This is simply changing the environment of the metal to reduce unwanted chemical reactions, such as limiting contact with rain or seawater.

 - Metal Selection and Surface Conditions: Understanding the causes of corrosion leads to selecting the right type of metal.
-Monitoring of surface conditions such as cracks and crevices can reduce rates of corrosion.
+Monitoring of surface conditions for such things as cracks and crevices can reduce rates of corrosion.